Configuring Deserialization Error Handling

 .

-The output of this query will contain the following records:
+The output of this query contains the following records:

 The error log topic pageviews_copy_errlog